Skip to main content

 Add venues

-We'll need a venue to trade on, which should match the market data being added to the engine.
+Create a venue to trade on that matches the market data you add to the engine.

-In this case we'll set up a simulated Binance Spot exchange.
+In this case we set up a simulated Binance Spot exchange.

 # Add a trading venue (multiple venues possible)